 This introduces plane angle, or more generally angular displacement (symbolized θ), as a distinct type of physical quantity to be measured.
 For thousands of years, people have been measuring angles using exclusive tools, such as protractors, compasses, and sextants; and have been expressing angle measurements using distinct units not applicable to any other type of quantity.
-These include turns as well as various subdivisions of turns, such as degrees, minutes, and seconds (of arc), although Primel prefers uncia·turns, bicia·turns, tricia·turns, etc., using Systematic Dozenal Nomenclature (SDN) scaling prefixes.4
+These include turns and various rational subdivisions of turns, such as quadrants, sectants, octants, as well as degrees, minutes, and seconds (of arc), although Primel prefers uncia-turns, bicia-turns, tricia-turns, etc., using Systematic Dozenal Nomenclature (SDN) scaling prefixes.4

 The Radian.
-As mentioned in the last article, for purposes of physics, the radian (abbreviated rad) is the most appropriate choice for a coherent unit of angular displacement.
+As mentioned in the last issue, for purposes of physics, the radian (abbreviated rad) is the most appropriate choice for a coherent unit of angular displacement.
 This is defined as an angle which subtends a circular arc of length equal to the radius of the enclosing circle.
 A full turn is τ radians, where $\tau = 2\pi \approx 6.3494169678635_z$.
-So 1 radian is approximately 1.780271443577_z uncia·turns or 57.2957795130823_d°.
+So 1 radian is approximately 1.780271443577_z uncia.turns or 57.2957795130823d°.